NathanKr/next.js-pokemon-ssr/README.md

 <h2>The core idea</h2>
-A page component that implement getServerSideProps (Pokemons component) fetch data and render on the server and the resulting HTML is downloaded to the client !!!!!!!!!!
+A page component that implement getServerSideProps (Pokemons component) fetch data and render PER REQUEST on the server and the resulting HTML is downloaded to the client !!!!!!!!!!.
+This looks perfect when the data is changing after build

 <h3>HTML is created on the server</h3>